A A A

 Please click on the links below to see the Terms of Reference for each committee:

-Click here to view governor attendance records.
+Click here to view previous governor attendance records.

 Meet our Governors

-Mark has no interests to declare.
+Lynda has no interests to declare.

-Sara has no interests to declare.
+David has no interests to declare.

 Jenny has a keen interest in special educational needs and worked in this field for most of her professional career.
 For the last twelve years she worked as an adviser in two Local Authorities, Surrey and Reading, working with mainstream and special schools providing support and challenge in order to ensure that the best possible provision for all children, but particularly those with SEND was made.
 Jenny is passionate about improving life chances for children and young people and although now retired, continues to work towards this goal.